njanakiev/njanakiev.github.io/til/_posts/2019-04-22-python-shell-commands.md

 # Conclusion

 You have seen now how to run external commands in Python.
 The most effective way is to use the `subprocess` module with all the functionality it offers.
+Most notably, you should consider using `subprocess.run`.
 For a short and quick script you might just want to use the `os.system()` or `os.popen()` functions.
 If you have any questions, feel free to leave them in the comments below.
+There are also other useful libraries that support shell commands in Python, like [plumbum](https://plumbum.readthedocs.io/en/latest/), [sh](https://amoffat.github.io/sh/), [psutils](https://psutil.readthedocs.io/en/latest/) and [pexpect](https://pexpect.readthedocs.io/en/stable/).

 ## Further Reading